claudijo/level-tier/README.md

 sorting in LevelDB/LevelUP, see
 [Lexicographical Key Sorting in LevelDB](http://luke.xxx/post/52916123542/lexicographical-key-sorting-in-leveldb).

+## Caveat

+You might want to zero pad numerical values (such as arbitrary timestamps) to have a uniform length if using them as parts of a namespaced key, as seen in the following example.

+`'10' < '2' // -> true`

+`'10' < '02' // -> false`

 ## Important note

 This module is a minimalistic and naive implementation namespacing